 Many thanks to Iris for the photo!

-This artilce was posted on Tuesday, October 19th, 2010 at 10:52 am and is filed under A Read-In, Learning, Reading, Reading, Teaching.
+This article was posted on Tuesday, October 19th, 2010 at 10:52 am and is filed under A Read-In, Learning, Reading, Reading, Teaching.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.